phan-t/cas-socialabs/_posts/2019-05-23-module2-yaml-inputs.md

 ```
 ### Challenge Section
 - Add an input variable that will add a new user to a linux host when deployed.
 Hint - you will need to make use of cloud-init.

+#### Service Broker

+We now need to save a version of our blueprint.
+Then we will release it for use within Service Broker.

+1. Step1
+2. Step2

 #### Reference .yaml for some other input examples.
 Below are some examples of inputs that can be used within CAS.